Melzer's reagent: Composition

 Melzer's reagent is an aqueous solution of chloral hydrate, potassium iodide, and iodine.
+Václav Melzer's original formulation was given as an solution of 20 g water, 1.5 g potassium iodide, and 0.5 g iodine, with a portion of this mixture combined as needed in a 1:1 ratio with chloral hydrate.
+This formula would yield a mixture of 50% chloral hydrate, 45.5% water, 3.4% potassium iodide, and 1.1% iodine.
+Although all formulas for Melzer's reagent use the same four compounds, subsequent authors have often considerably altered the proportions of iodine and potassium iodide found in the reagent.
+Depending on the formulation, modern versions range from approximately 2.4-3.6% potassium iodide and 0.73–1.2% iodine (the ratio of potassium iodide to iodine typically ranges from 2:1 to 3.3:1), with the remainder of the solution being about 50% chloral hydrate and 50% water.

-Depending on the formulation, it consists of approximately 2.50-3.75% potassium iodide and 0.75–1.25% iodine, with the remainder of the solution being 50% water and 50% chloral hydrate.
-Melzer's is toxic to humans if ingested due to the presence of iodine and chloral hydrate.
+Melzer's is hazardous if ingested due to the presence of iodine and chloral hydrate.
 Due to the legal status of chloral hydrate, Melzer's reagent is difficult to obtain in the United States.